Saivarun99/Saivarun99/README.md

 ---

-### 🔹 OutlineNow — Transform your raw ideas, scripts, and screenplays into beautiful visual Story maps with AI.
+### 🔹 OutlineNow — From Idea to Visually Structured Outline in Minutes
 **Live:** https://www.outlinenow.com/
 **Tech:** React, AI integrations, Tailwind / Shadcn-UI
 **What I built:** launched the OutlineNow MVP and onboarded 50+ beta users in 30 days.
 Built AI features to transform raw ideas, scripts, and screenplays into visual story maps.
 Improved onboarding flow (measured +45% improvement) and implemented frontend flows for script → story-map transformations.